-^{} For the territory covered by this limited warranty, products are distributed and serviced by Bombardier Recreational Products Inc. or its affiliates.
+^{} In the USA, products are distributed and serviced by BRP US Inc.

 ^{© 2017} Bombardier Recreational Products Inc. All rights reserved.

 [®] Registered trademark of Bombardier Recreational Products Inc.

 US EPA EMISSION-RELATED WARRANTY

 Bombardier Recreational Products Inc. ("BRP") warrants to the ultimate purchaser and each subsequent purchaser that this new engine, including all parts of its exhaust emission-control system and its evaporative emission-control system, meets two conditions: